 Adding Value for Sellers: Every Detail Matters

-When readying a new listing for market, pricing is usually but not always the most straightforward part of that process: we look at comparable sales data, current competitor listings, and also the supply-demand balance in our specific market (which, axiomatically, determines price trends), and using this information establish a list price that should cause the property to draw offers.
-There are two basic pricing strategies: Either price a little on the low-side of estimated market value in hopes of receiving multiple offers and thereby getting the purchase price bid up, or else price a little on the high-side of estimated market value in order to give room to negotiate (ie, downwards on price) with a single prospective buyer.
-Which pricing strategy we employ really depends on the property: If the property is expected to be broadly appealing to many prospective purchasers – by virtue of location, price-point, design, and other relevant market considerations – and thus likely to draw multiple offers, then most likely we’d price a tad on the low-side and use the multiple offer context to get the price bid up.
-Alternately, if the property seems to be more of a niche offering for whatever reason and thus less likely to draw multiple offers, then most likely we’d price a tad high and thus give ourselves room to negotiate with a single candidate buyer.
+When readying a new listing for market, pricing is usually but not always the most straightforward part of that process: we analyze comparable sales data, current competitor listings, and the supply-demand balance in our specific market (which, axiomatically, determines price trends), and using this information establish a list price that should cause the property to draw offers.
+There are two basic pricing strategies: Either price on the lower side of estimated market value in hopes of receiving multiple offers and thereby see the price bid up, or else price on the higher side of estimated market value to give room to negotiate (ie, downwards on price) with a single prospective buyer.
+Which pricing strategy we employ really depends on the property: If the property is expected to be broadly appealing to many prospective purchasers – by virtue of location, price-point, design, and other relevant market considerations – and thus likely to draw multiple offers, then most likely we’d price on the lower side of probable outcomes, with the idea being that we would expect to see the purchase price bid up through the multiple-offer context.
+Conversely, if the property seems to be more of a niche offering and thus less likely to draw multiple offers, then we would typically employ a more conventional strategy where we price on the higher side of probable outcomes, thus giving ourselves room to negotiate with a single candidate buyer.

 Once any pre-marketing repairs and remodeling have been completed, then we’re on our way to the final step of readying the property for market, which is presentation.
 Presentation is what most people will think of when think of “real estate marketing” in the conventional sense.
-For homes that are already furnished, I will stage the property myself as an included service – I have an extensive background in interior design, and am a professionally-accredited stager.
-For homes that are vacant, I will often recommend to the homeowner to have the property staged by an actual staging company – ie, a firm that has staging furniture available for rent.
+For homes that are already furnished, I will provide staging services as an included service – I have an extensive background in interior design, and am a professionally-accredited stager.
+For homes that are vacant, I will often recommend to the homeowner to have the property staged by an actual staging company –ie, a firm that has staging furniture available for rent.
 In this latter situation, I will create the staging plan, and the staging company will implement it.
-Upon completion of staging and final cleaning, we’ll be ready to bring in the professional photographer, whom I will meet personally and provide specific guidance for the shoot.
+Upon completion of staging and final cleaning, we’ll be ready to bring in the professional photographer, whom I will meet personally and provide specific guidance of the shoot.

 For the marketing materials themselves, I believe every home has a story to tell, and a big part of my job is to help tell that story to our prospective buyers.
 As a university-trained essayist, I’ll readily admit that one of my favorite work activities is in the writing of ad copy, and – more broadly – in the creation of all of our print and electronic marketing materials.
 I would be glad to share examples of my work when we meet in person, provide you with additional proprietary information about my marketing program and services, and discuss how these would be custom-tailored in the marketing and sale of your home.